 - Two new Standard Tele single-coil pickups

 In the beginning, there was the Telecaster and the single pickup Esquire.
-You could get one in the blond finish and that was it.
-Over the decades, Fender has made concessions to the changing musical styles and the needs of both novice and pro guitarists, which has led to an astonishing array of Telecasters with new colors, special finishes and upgraded electronics.
+You could get one in the blonde finish and that was it.
+Over the decades, Fender has made concessions to the changing musical styles and the needs of both novice and pro guitarists, which has led to an astonishing array of Telecasters with new colors, special finishes, and upgraded electronics.
 But with the Standard Series Telecaster, Fender is taking the instrument back to its roots - with a few refinements (sorry, but they couldn't help themselves).
-That means a solid alder body with a three-ply white pickguard.
+That means a solid alder body with a 3-ply white pickguard.
 It doesn't show, but Fender also added special shielding in the body cavities for quieter operation and reduced hum.

 Newly designed bridge block with adjustable saddles

 For the Standard Series Telecaster, Fender designed a new bridge block that's the best of the vintage and modern designs, along with six adjustable saddles.
-The original Teles had a large, silly "ashtray" bridge cover that every guitar player hated, so they removed it and it promptly got lost for all time.
+The original Teles had a large, silly ashtray bridge cover that every guitar player hated, so they removed it and it promptly got lost for all time.